mdn/content/files/en-us/web/css/display/index.md

 ### Animating display

-Historically, the `display` property was not animatable/transitionable.
-The spec changed however, and [supporting browsers](#browser_compatibility) now animate `display` with a [discrete animation type](/en-US/docs/Web/CSS/CSS_animated_properties#discrete).
-This generally means that the property will flip between two values `50%` through animating between the two.
+[Supporting browsers](#browser_compatibility) animate `display` with a [discrete animation type](/en-US/docs/Web/CSS/CSS_animated_properties#discrete).
+This generally means that the property will flip between two values 50% through animating between the two.

 There is one exception, which is when animating to or from `display: none`.
-In this case, the browser will flip between the two values so that the animated content is shown for `100%` of the animation duration.
+In this case, the browser will flip between the two values so that the animated content is shown for the entire animation duration.
 So for example:

-- When animating between `display` `none` and `block`, the value will flip to `block` at `0%` of the animation duration so it is visible throughout.
+- When animating `display` from `none` to `block` (or another visible `display` value), the value will flip to `block` at `0%` of the animation duration so it is visible throughout.
-- When animating between `display` `block` and `none`, the value will flip to `none` at `100%` of the animation duration so it is visible throughout.
+- When animating `display` from `block` (or another visible `display` value) to `none`, the value will flip to `none` at `100%` of the animation duration so it is visible throughout.

-This behavior is useful for creating entry/exit animations where you want to for example remove a container from the UI immediately with `display: none`, but have it fade out with [`opacity`](/en-US/docs/Web/CSS/opacity) rather than disappearing immediately.
+This behavior is useful for creating entry/exit animations where you want to for example remove a container from the DOM with `display: none`, but have it fade out with [`opacity`](/en-US/docs/Web/CSS/opacity) rather than disappearing immediately.

-When animating `display` with [CSS animations](/en-US/docs/Web/CSS/CSS_animations), you need to provide the starting `display` value in an explicit starting keyframe (for example using `0%` or `from`).
+When animating `display` with [CSS animations](/en-US/docs/Web/CSS/CSS_animations), you need to provide the starting `display` value in an explicit keyframe (for example using `0%` or `from`).
 See [Using CSS animations](/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations) for an example.

-When animating `display` with [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions), two additional features are needed (see the below links for examples):
+When animating `display` with [CSS transitions](/en-US/docs/Web/CSS/CSS_transitions), two additional features are needed:

-- [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) provides a set of starting values for properties that you want to transition from when the animated element is first shown.
+- [`@starting-style`](/en-US/docs/Web/CSS/@starting-style) provides starting values for properties you want to transition from when the animated element is first shown.
 This is needed to avoid unexpected behavior.
-By default, CSS transitions are not triggered on elements' first style updates, or when the `display` type changes from `none` to another type.
+By default, CSS transitions are not triggered on an element's first style update or when the `display` type changes from `none` to another type.
-- [`transition-behavior: allow-discrete`](/en-US/docs/Web/CSS/transition-behavior) needs to be set on `display` when it is transitioned.
-This effectively enables `display` transitions.
+- [`transition-behavior: allow-discrete`](/en-US/docs/Web/CSS/transition-behavior) needs to be set on `display` when it is transitioned to enable `display` transitions.

+For examples of transitioning the `display` property, see the [`@starting-style`](/en-US/docs/Web/CSS/@starting-style#examples) and [`transition-behavior`](/en-US/docs/Web/CSS/transition-behavior#examples) pages.

 ## Accessibility concerns